Chase77777/AML_2019_Group3/README.md

 ## 2.1 Plain Vanilla

 Plain vanilla gradient descent that attempts to find the global minima by descending down each gradient.
-Note the learning rate, small learning rates means reaching the minima by small steps which can take longer time, while a large learning rate (step size) could cause us to miss the minima and bounce around.
+Note on the learning rate, smaller learning rates means reaching the minima by a smaller steps which can take a longer time, while a larger learning rate (step size) could cause us to miss the minima and bounce around.

 <p align="center">
      Fig.1 - Plain Vanilla Gradient Descent.